leechseed/leechseed2/OBSIDIAN Pattern Catalog/STORY DEVELOPMENT TEMPLATE/01_THEME/FRONTPAGE 01_THEME.md

 The Writer's Journey by Vogler

+The daemon knows: literary greatness and the American sublime

+The Hero With a Thousand Faces

+Thinking theme: the heart of the matter

+Writing Your Storys Theme The Writers Guide to Plotting Stories That Matter

+Genius: a mosaic of one hundred exemplary creative minds

+A Desire Called America

+Routledge Philosophy Guidebook to Aristotle and the Poetics

+The souls of Black folk

+Sweet violence: the idea of the tragic

+The Norton anthology of theory and criticism
 ### 01_LOGSEQ THEME STUDIES - Cardenas, JAY
 I've compiled a compact set of thematic analyses I previously conducted in Logseq.
 These excerpts touch on themes found in literature, and I'm currently expanding on them as part of my ongoing project in Obsidian.
 [01_LOGSEQ THEME STUDIES](obsidian://open?vault=STORY%20DEVELOPMENT%20TEMPLATE&file=01_THEME%2F01_LOGSEQ%20THEME%20STUDIES%20-%20Cardenas%2C%20Jay)